UmmeHaniBaig/TASK2/README.md

-# TASK2
+# TASKS
-Project Name: Simple Calculator
+Internship Projects for Codsoft